 Don’t forget to discuss your inheritance with tax and legal professionals before you take action.
 There are major property and income tax consequences that will dramatically impact the cost of owning your investment.

 7) Consider all your options.

 In certain situations we may be able to help you structure a lease-option agreement that allows you to rent and sell at the same time – capturing the best of both worlds.
-These kinds of deals can be complicated, but our Ringgold investment experience can help you win.
+These kinds of deals can be complicated, but our Rossville investment experience can help you win.

 8) Compare a few scenarios.

-We’ll help you determine prices for any property near Ringgold – if you sold it today without doing any work, the highest price the market will bear, and the projected value of keeping it as a rental (along with the costs).
+We’ll help you determine prices for any property near Rossville – if you sold it today without doing any work, the highest price the market will bear, and the projected value of keeping it as a rental (along with the costs).